marksl/DotNetFlumeNG.Clients/README.md

 # .Net FlumeNG Clients

 Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
-DotNet

 DotNetFlumeNG Clients provide targets for NLog and log4net to make connecting to flume from C# easy.

-It uses the Flume legacy thrift support because currently C# Avro RPC support is lacking.
+The ThriftSource and ThriftLegacySource are both supported.
+For Flume 1.4+ it is recommended you use the ThriftSource.

-## NLog 0.2.3.0 Installation
+## NLog 0.4.0.0 Installation

 Type the following in the Visual Studio Package Manager Console.